jucse-29/Exam_bill_system_ju/README.md

 **Server:** Django

-Special Thanks 💚 to our repected supervisor `Anup Majumder`
+Special Thanks 💚 to our respected supervisor `Anup Majumder`